snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 First a quick recap of what is Snowplow.
 Snowplow provides a fully managed data pipeline in your own cloud account.
 It collects user's behavioural data from your products into a unified stream and passes iit into your data warehouse.

 Once you have snowplow set up, it only takes a couple steps to start reading data from the real time stream.
 This guide will show you how to quickly achieve this in AWS using a Python Lambda function.
+It's important to note that this can also be [achieved on GCP](https://docs.snowplowanalytics.com/docs/setup-snowplow-on-gcp/) and with our [SDKs in other languages](https://github.com/snowplow/snowplow/wiki/Snowplow-Analytics-SDK#snowplow-analytics-sdks).

 # Tutorial
 This is a really simple tutorial of reading from the real time stream.
-What we're going to do is set up a lambda function to trigger when data is written to the good enriched Kinesis events stream, transform the data into JSON with the Snowplow SDK and log the output to CloudWatch.
+What we're going to do is set up a lambda function to trigger when data is written to the good enriched Kinesis events stream, transform the data into JSON with the Snowplow Python Analytics SDK and log the output to CloudWatch.
 Data that is written to the event stream has passed through the validation and enrichment steps in this diagram.
 ![Screenshot](img/snowplow-pipeline-diagram-v2.png)

 ## 1. Prerequisites